Metallica, Fantasia talk anthems at NBA Finals

 Hammett and former “American Idol” winner Fantasia Barrino stop by the latest episode of “PodcastOne Sports Now” with AP Basketball Writer Tim Reynolds to talk about what it’s like to perform the national anthem on one of the biggest stages in sports.
 The Kyle Lowry shove also is dissected.

 Metallica will join the San Francisco Symphony to officially open the new Chase Center in San Francisco in early September, the first event in the building.
-Hammett also discusses how “Enter Sandman” has become a soundtrack for sports in the U.S.
+Hammett also talks about how “Enter Sandman” has become a soundtrack for sports in the U.S.

 Fantasia talks about being a tomboy growing up and how she’s still competitive.
 She performed before Game 2 in Toronto, and Metallica was on the floor to perform before Game 3 in Oakland.